Advanсed Configuration

 docker run -d -p 8000:8000 -p 8200:8200 -p 18888:18888 -p 8080:8080 -p 8081:8081 -p 5696:5696 -e DEFAULT_SAML_ACCESS_ID="p-xxxxx" --name akeyless-gw akeyless/base:latest-akeyless

-To work with CBA flow for users' login , first set your users' DNS records with the cert authentication subdomain auth-cert.akeyless.io
+To work with CBA flow for users' login, first set your users' DNS records with the cert authentication subdomain auth-cert.akeyless.io

 to point to your Gateway IP address.

-And set your deployment with the following parameters:
+Set your deployment with the following parameters:

 -e DEFAULT_CERTIFICATE_ACCESS_ID=<Cert Auth Method Access ID>